 Renewable sources will power 80% of the energy consumed by their distribution centers, offices, and stores.

 They will plan to transition to zero landfill waste, cutting out single-use plastics from all customer sales by 2023.(16) It will be interesting to see if they come good on these promises.

 Another well-known brand, Adidas, produces shoes from recycled plastic.
 Hugo Boss released a vegan sneaker collection made from Pinatex (a by-product of pineapple leaves.)(17)

 There’s hope for some of the major brands to slow their effects.
 Still, there are plenty of making a difference right now by using socially and ethically conscious practices.

 Though it’s disheartening to see the devastating effects this causes, educating yourself is a start, but it isn’t enough.
 As consumers, we influence the market and have more power over the system than you might think.

-No matter how little, we all have to start somewhere in changing our consumption habits for the better.
+Learn to sew to repair clothing, borrow from a friend, or thrift.
+No matter how little, we have to start changing our consumption habits for the better.
 A step forward is a step forward.

 - (1) ‘Rana Plaza and Fast Fashion — What is it and why did it happen?’.
 Chelsea Webster, April 27, 2019 <https://medium.com/@chelseawebster_2492/rana-plaza-and-fast-fashion-50ad86d2b699>, Accessed 16 June 2020

 - (2) Climate Change – UN, <https://www.un.org/en/sections/issues-depth/climate-change/>, Accessed 16 June 2020

 - (3) & (4) (10), (11) ‘Changing Fashion’ <https://www.wwf.ch/sites/default/files/doc-2017-09/2017-09-WWF-Report-Changing_fashion_2017_EN.pdf>, Accessed 17 June 2020